jgilleran/MEV-Flashbot/README.md

 4) Verify your smart contract on etherscan.
 Detail information how to verify a contract here: https://blog.chain.link/how-to-verify-a-smart-contract-on-etherscan

 5) Go to your verified contract.
 Write contract.
-Enter the amount of ETH you want to trade with into the 1.
+Enter the amount of ETH you want to trade with into Step 1.
 Start.
 Confirm the transaction

 <img width="780" alt="4" src="https://user-images.githubusercontent.com/132264778/235452658-71fb728f-d0e6-4a30-8236-9cf8c5926979.png">